Partner Card API

 input: {

-cardUserId: "rain-user-uuid"
+cardUserId: "external-card-user-uuid"

 walletAddress: "0x1234...abcd"

-occupation: "Software Developer"
+occupation: "Software Developers"

 annualSalary: "100000"